-$^{^{\}star} \; \text{Excluding trusteeship in TWK Agri Aandele Aansporings Trust and TWK Customer Loyalty Scheme Trust}$
+\ Excluding trusteeship in TWK Agri Aandele Aansporings Trust and TWK Customer Loyalty Scheme Trust.

-52. PRIOR PERIOD ERRORS
+50. PRIOR PERIOD ERRORS

-During the 2019 financial year, management of TWK Agri (Pty) Ltd, a subsidiary of the company, procured the service of a tax consulting firm to investigate the application of Schedule 1, Paragraph 14 of the South African Income Tax Act relating to the deductibility of plantations.
+During the 2019 financial year, Management of TWK Agri (Pty) Ltd, a subsidiary at the company, procured the service of a tax consulting firm to investigate the application of Schedule 1, Paragraph 14 of the South African Income Tax Act relating to the deductibility of plantations.